Test-Lab.aiDocs

 2. Click Create Project

-3. Fill in the details:
+3. Fill in:

 FieldDescriptionRequired